texasCourtRecords.us is a privately owned website that is not owned or operated by any state government agency.

 On completion of the course, a certificate is issued to the offender.
 The certificate is to be submitted to the court along with the Type 3A driving record.

 By Section 682.002 of the Texas Transportation Code, a municipality can declare a parking offense as a civil offense.
 As such, in municipalities like Austin, parking tickets are civil offenses.
-On the other hand, most speeding offenses are Class C misdemeanors under Chapter 545 of the Texas Transportation Code.
+On the other hand, most speeding offenses are considered Class C misdemeanors under Chapter 545 of the Texas Transportation Code.

 The Texas Transportation Code, Chapter 708, provided for the allocation of penalty points.
 The point system was a part of the Drivers Responsibility Program.
 This Chapter has, however, been repealed, as stated by the Texas Department of Public Safety.

 According to Article 102.22 of the Texas Code of Criminal Procedure, a moving violation occurs in the course of operating a vehicle.
-Section 542.304 of the Texas Transportation Code provides that moving violations include a traffic law violation of Texas or any other state and an offense under Section 545.412 of the same Code.
+Section 542.304 of the Texas Transportation Code provides that moving violations may include a traffic law violation of Texas or any other state and an offense under Section 545.412 of the same Code.

 In simpler terms, a moving violation is an offense that occurs when a vehicle is in motion.
 By contrast, a non-moving violation occurs when the vehicle is stationary.